cromero2386/laravel10-nginx/README.md

 ```

 ## Create react
-use Docker to create the Vite project with React inside ./frontend
+Use Docker in the Vite project with React inside ./frontend

 ```bash
     #Executed from the linux console